LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Task and Benchmark

 \subsection{Navigation Task Generation}

-\ourbenchmark~provides single- and multi-goal tasks spanning multiple semantic levels.
-A single-goal task consists of a scene, the agent's start pose, and a language instruction specifying a goal at any semantic level, which may correspond to one or more target instances.
-A multi-goal task extends this setup with a sequence of instructions across different semantic levels, requiring the agent to reach multiple goals sequentially within a single episode.

-Scene-level (category-level) instruction generation follows~\cite{ovon,habitatchallenge}, but we iterate over all object categories instead of random sampling to prevent duplication.
-For each category, we randomly sample a start pose subject to two constraints: (1) at least one target instance lies on the same floor to avoid stair climbing~\cite{ovon,habitatchallenge,goatbench}; and (2) the geodesic distance to the nearest goal is 5--30\,m (relaxed to at least 1m if no valid pose exists).
-For room-level navigation, we restrict targets to instances of the specified category within the given room by intersecting region–object mappings from HM3D-Sem~\cite{hm3dsem} with our human-verified region labels.
-For region-level navigation, goals are further constrained by both the room type and the corresponding discriminative region description.
-For instance-level navigation, discriminative instance descriptions directly serve as instructions.
-This process yields about 15$k$ non-redundant single-goal tasks across all four semantic levels.
-For multi-goal task generation, we uniformly sample five tasks across multiple semantic levels on the same floor with non-overlapping targets and concatenate them into sequential episodes, yielding 720 episodes (3.6$k$ individual tasks).
+\ourbenchmark~provides mixed-level multi-goal episodes and single-goal tasks across four semantic levels.
+A single-goal task consists of a scene, an initial agent pose, and a language instruction specifying a goal at one level (one or more valid targets); a multi-goal episode extends to a sequence of instructions across levels, requiring the agent to reach each goal in order.
+Scene-level task generation follows~\cite{ovon,habitatchallenge}, but we iterate over all object categories instead of random sampling to prevent duplication.
+For each category, we randomly sample a start pose under two constraints: (1) at least one target lies on the same floor to avoid stair climbing~\cite{ovon,habitatchallenge,goatbench}; and (2) the geodesic distance to the nearest goal is 5--30\,m, relaxed to at least 1m if no valid pose exists.
+For room-level navigation, targets are restricted to the specified category and room type using HM3D-Sem region--object mappings~\cite{hm3dsem} and our human-labeled region categories.
+For region-level navigation, this target set is further narrowed by a discriminative region description.
+For instance-level navigation, discriminative instance descriptions serve as instructions.
+This yields about 15K single-goal tasks.
+For multi-goal episodes, we uniformly sample five tasks spanning multiple semantic levels on the same floor with non-overlapping targets, and chain them into one episode, yielding 720 episodes (3.6K individual tasks).